MGEScan/mgescan/docs/source/tutorial.rst

 Program Execution
 ------------------
-MGEScan provides simple and detailed steps to run program.
-With * MGEScan > MGEScan *, both LTR and non-LTR can be executed at once.
-In a separated tool such as LTR or nonLTR, you can choose more options and tools.
+In our new version of MGEScan, MGEScan-LTR and MGEScan-nonLTR can be executed concurrently.
+Open the page at **"MGEScan > MGEScan"**, a simple command is available for LTR and nonLTR executions.
+In a separated menu such as **LTR** or **nonLTR**, you can choose other options to run them separately.

 MGEScan
 ^^^^^^^^